LaurentJouron/Orange_County_Lettings/docs/source/pipeline.rst

 flake8_test
 ***********

-Flake8_test pipelines are automated processes that use the Flake8 tool to verify source code compliance with Python style standards.
+``Flake8_test`` pipelines are automated processes that use the :doc:`Flake8 <flake8>` tool to verify source code compliance with Python style standards.
-Flake8 analyzes the code for violations of the style rules defined by PEP 8, as well as potential errors.
+:doc:`Flake8 <flake8>` analyzes the code for violations of the style rules defined by `PEP 8 <https://peps.python.org/pep-0008/>`_ , as well as potential errors.
 Running flake8_test pipelines helps maintain code style consistency and identify code quality issues at the development stage.

 .. figure:: _static/circleci_flake8.png